tristanic/isolde/isolde/docs/source/gui/getting_started.rst

 **(WARNING: in many refinement packages (including PHENIX) the default behaviour is to include the free reflections when generating maps for visualisation and manual model building.
 By Parseval's theorem this is equivalent in effect to including these reflections when refining in reciprocal space.
 While this may be OK when changing only a small fraction of the model, a typical MDFF session re-fits every atom to the map.
 While there is still some argument as to the final effect of this, using maps including the free set WILL render Rfree and Rfree-Rwork unreliable as measures of the quality of fit.
 Unfortunately there is no way to determine whether an arbitrary set of amplitudes and phases includes the free set or not, so it is up to you to ensure that free reflections are NOT included.
-A template for a suitable phenix.maps input file is provided below.)**
+A template for a suitable phenix.maps input file is provided below.
+For the above reasons, all static maps will be disabled as MDFF potentials by default, and must be explicitly enabled for simulation using the controls under the "Show map settings dialogue" button.)**

-Pre-calculated maps should be provided in the MTZ file as paired F/Phi columns, with the requirement that the name of the Phi column must match the name of the F column plus either a prefix or suffix (e.g. "F"/"phiF", "2MFOFCWT"/"PH2MFOFCWT" or "MFOFCWT"/"MFOFCWTPHI" are all legal combinations).
-In general, MTZ files generated by PHENIX should open without problems, but success is not yet guaranteed for the default output from other common packages.
-The ability to directly choose amplitude/phase combinations will be added in a future release.
-In the meantime, column names in an MTZ file can be edited using tools such as the reflection file editor available in the PHENIX GUI.

 The Clipper plugin uses a very simple heuristic to decide if a given set of amplitudes and phases should be treated as a standard map or a difference